Sourdough Discard Pumpkin Muffins

 pumpkin muffin ingredients.

-1. Whisk until well combined.
+1. Whisk until fully combined and smooth.

 stirred pumpkin batter.